knowellG/pb-youtube-widget/README.md

 This widget uses the Youtube player API and the Youtube data api v3, and html and css code from PotteryBarn.com for the header and footer.

 It was written in html, css, and Javascript with no additional libraries -- not even jQuery.

+Future enhancements:
+- Queue next videos in player.
+- More mobile friendly/accessible.
+- "Now Playing" and "Up Next" indicators in playlist.